 Michael Newton, Ph.D is the Founder of The Newton Institute for Life Between Lives Hypnotherapy (TNI) and served as the first President from 2002-2005.
 Our organization briefly began as the Society for Spiritual Regression (SSR) and then evolved into The Newton Institute to honor its Founder in 2005.

-Dr. Newton continues to serve on the TNI Board.
-He holds a doctorate in Counseling Psychology, is a certified Master Hypnotherapist and is a member of the American Counseling Association.
-He has been on the faculty of higher educational institutions as a teacher and counselor while also active in private practice.
-In addition, Dr. Newton has been a corporate consultant and worked as a behavioral counselor and group therapy director for community mental health centers and spiritual renewal organizations in cooperation with hospital and social service agencies.
-He has been a hypnotherapist for over 50 years and a LBL therapist for over 40 years.
+Dr. Newton continued to serve on the TNI Board until his death in late 2016.
+He held a doctorate in Counseling Psychology, was a certified Master Hypnotherapist and member of the American Counseling Association.
+He was on the faculty of higher educational institutions as a teacher and counselor while also active in private practice.
+In addition, Dr. Newton spent time as a corporate consultant and worked as a behavioral counselor and group therapy director for community mental health centers and spiritual renewal organizations in cooperation with hospital and social service agencies.
+He was a hypnotherapist for over 50 years and a LBL therapist for over 40 years.
 He is considered a pioneer in uncovering the mysteries about life after death through the use of Spiritual Regression.

 Dr. Newton is the author of three best selling books, Journey of Souls: Case Studies of Life Between Lives (1994), Destiny of Souls: New Case Studies of Life Between Lives (2000) and Life Between Lives Hypnotherapy (2004) published by Llewellyn.
 These books have been translated into over 40 languages.
 In 2001 his second book was awarded “Metaphysical Book of the Year” by the independent publishers association at their annual Book Exposition of America meeting.
 He is also the editor of the latest release Memories of the Afterlife (2009), which includes intriguing case studies written by members of TNI’s growing global network of Life Between Lives Therapists.